AI Glossary

 Accelerator

-Specialized computer hardware, like GPUs or TPUs, designed to significantly speed up the heavy calculations needed for AI.
+Specialized computer hardware, like GPUs or TPUs, designed to significantly speed up the heavy calculations needed for machine learning and deep learning.

 Agent